JanssenProject/jans/docs/cedarling/reference/cedarling-authz.md

 The `authorize_unsigned` method allows making authorization decisions without JWT token verification.
 Use this when:

 - Your application has already verified the principals through other means
-- You need to make authorization decisions for non-token based scenarios
+- You need to make authorization decisions for non-token-based scenarios
 - You're implementing custom authentication flows
 - You're testing or prototyping without an IDP